FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

 ## Setup
 ### Hardware
 ### Software
+### STEP-BY-STEP writing, running and testing this example
+1. Start a new project in xCode:
-File -> New -> Project
+    1. File -> New -> Project
-macOS
+    1. Select: macOS
-Cocoa App
+    1. Select: Cocoa App
-Next
+    1. Click Next

-Product name: Bluetooth Basic Serial Example
+    1. Product name: Bluetooth Basic Serial Example
-Select team: e.g you can use your account organization name: FEDEVEL
+    1. Select team: e.g you can use your account
+    1. Organization name: YOUR_ORGANIZATION
-Organization identifier: com.fedevel
+    1. Organization identifier: com.your_organization
-Language: Swift
+    1. Language: Swift
-Use Story Boards: checked
+    1. Use Story Boards: checked
-Create document based application: not checked
+    1. Create document based application: not checked
-Use core data: not checked
+    1. Use core data: not checked
-Include Unit Testes: not checked
+    1. Include Unit Testes: not checked
-Include UI Tests: not checked
+    1. Include UI Tests: not checked
-Next
+    1. Next

-Select location
+    1. Select location
-Next
+    1. Next

-Hit Play button to test the code
+1. Hit Play button to test the code

-You may see: codesign wants to access key "access" in your keychaing.
-Write your MacBook user password and hit Always Allow button
+    You may see: *codesign wants to access key "access" in your keychaing*.
+Write your MacBook user password and hit *Always Allow* button.

-You may see: [default] Unable to load Info.plist exceptions (eGPUOverrides), you can igore it.
+    You may see: *[default] Unable to load Info.plist exceptions (eGPUOverrides)*, you can igore it.
 You should see empty window.

-Click on Capabilities TAB (when top project is selected).
-Sandbox should be on, check Bluetooth (we will be using bluetooth, so we need to enable access to it)
+    Click on Capabilities TAB (when the top project is selected).
+Sandbox should be *ON*, check *Bluetooth* (we will be using bluetooth, so we need to enable access to it).

-Double click on ViewController.swift, here will be everything happening.
+1. Double click on ViewController.swift, here will be everything happening.

-Based on tutorial at https://www.raywenderlich.com/231-core-bluetooth-tutorial-for-ios-heart-rate-monitor
+    The next steps are based on tutorial at https://www.raywenderlich.com/231-core-bluetooth-tutorial-for-ios-heart-rate-monitor

 1. Import the Core Bluetooth framework.
 Add following at the beginning of the file:
     ```